-A: Dear A, I'm so glad you enjoyed the CFS article.
-There are many, many ways to use essential oils to support persons with Chronic Fatigue and you can probably find many good formulas by looking in the indexes of books available in your area.
+A: Dear A, I'm so glad you enjoyed the Chronic Fatigue Syndrome and Essential Oils article.
+There are many, many ways to use essential oils to support persons with Chronic Fatigue Syndrome and you can probably find many good formulas by looking in the indexes of books available in your area.

 If you liked the bath formula that I have in the article, you could also use it either as a massage oil or in a diffuser.

 For a massage oil, put 3 drops Lavender, 2 drops Petitgrain and 1 drop Frankincense in 2 to 3 tsps of carrier oils, such as Grapeseed Oil or our own Massage Base.

 For the diffuser, make an essential oil blend in the same proportions but use only the essential oils and not the carrier oils.
 Put a few drops of this blend in your diffuser (for some diffusers, you would be putting the drops of blend in a basin filled with water) - follow the instructions for your diffuser.

 In general, essential oil blends used to comfort those with muscle pain or weakness or muscle fatigue need to be applied directly to the skin, either through massage or a bath.
 However, for support of persons with symptoms of depression, insomnia, poor concentration and similar problems, diffusers and simple inhalations from the bottle can be very helpful.

 To relax and sleep better: blend essential oils of Marjoram and Chamomile in equal proportions.

 For concentration: blend 2 parts Lavender to 1 part Bergamot.

 For support during depression: blend 2 parts Geranium to 1 part Orange